ethersphere/swarm-guide/contents/up-and-download.rst

 Using CLI
 =====================

-Uploading a file to your local swarm node
+Uploading a file to your local Swarm node
 ------------------------------------------
 .. note:: Once a file is uploaded to your local Swarm node, your node will `sync` the chunks of data with other nodes on the network.
 Thus, the file will eventually be available on the network even when your original node goes offline.